Charles Munch (conductor)

 Charles Munch (/fr/; born Karl Münch; 26 September 1891 – 6 November 1968) was an Alsatian French symphonic conductor and violinist.
-Noted for his mastery of the French orchestral repertoire, he was best known as music director of the Boston Symphony Orchestra.
+Noted for his mastery of the French orchestral repertoire, he was best known for his tenure as music director of the Boston Symphony Orchestra between 1949 and 1962.

 Life and career

 Munch was born in 1891 in Strasbourg, Alsace.
 The son of organist and choir director Ernst Münch, he was the fifth of six children.
 He was the brother of conductor Fritz Münch and the cousin of conductor and composer Hans Münch.
 Although his first ambition was to be a locomotive engineer, he studied violin at the Strasbourg Conservatory.
 His father, Ernst, was a professor of organ at the conservatory and performed at the cathedral; he also directed an orchestra with his son Charles in the second violins.

 After receiving his diploma in 1912, Charles studied with Carl Flesch in Berlin and Lucien Capet at the Conservatoire de Paris.
 He was conscripted into the German army in World War I, serving as a sergeant gunner.
 He was gassed at Péronne and wounded at Verdun.
 Munch considered that "as an Alsacian and as a musician, [he was] purely and profoundly German, but that [he was] a friend of many countries and first and foremost a musician and a conductor".

 In 1920, Munch became professor of violin at the Strasbourg Conservatory and assistant concertmaster of the Strasbourg Philharmonic Orchestra under Joseph Guy Ropartz, who directed the conservatory.
 In the early 1920s he was concertmaster for Hermann Abendroth's Gürzenich Orchestra in Cologne.
 He then served as concertmaster of the Leipzig Gewandhaus Orchestra under Wilhelm Furtwängler and Bruno Walter from 1926 to 1933.

 At the age of 41, Munch made his conducting debut in Paris on 1 November 1932.
 Munch's fiancée, Geneviève Maury, granddaughter of a founder of the Nestlé Chocolate Company, rented the hall and hired the Walther Straram Concerts Orchestra.
 Munch also studied conducting with Czech conductor Fritz Zweig, who had fled Berlin during his tenure at Berlin's Krolloper.

 Following this success, Munch conducted the Concerts Siohan, the Lamoureux Orchestra, the new Orchestre Symphonique de Paris, the Biarritz Orchestra (Summer 1933), the Société Philharmonique de Paris (1935 to 1938), and the Orchestre de la Société des concerts du Conservatoire (1937 to 1946).
 He became known as a champion of Hector Berlioz, and befriended Arthur Honegger, Albert Roussel, and Francis Poulenc.
 During these years, Munch gave first performances of works by Honegger, Jean Roger-Ducasse, Joseph Guy Ropartz, Roussel, and Florent Schmitt.
 He became director of the Société Philharmonique de Paris in 1938 and was featured in the French epic Les Enfants du Paradis, filmed (1945) during the German occupation of Paris.
 For two years, he taught conducting at the École Normale de Musique (from 1937 to 1939).
 One of his pupils there was also Czech composer-conductor Vítězslava Kaprálová.